soda-cdm/documentation/kahu/plugin_based_data_protection_framework.md

 - Plugin executor

-  It abstracts out complexities required to run a plugin as Pod/object for execution and provide reliable interfaces to interacts with Plugin manager interfaces.
+  It abstracts out complexities required to run a plugin as Pod for execution and provide reliable interfaces to interacts with Plugin.

 ### Impact Analysis
 - Upgrade